 About Platelet Rich Plasma

-Platelet-rich plasma is used in musculoskeletal medicine to focus your own body’s ability to heal.
+Our office in Washington, DC offers Platelet-rich plasma injections, used in musculoskeletal medicine to focus your own body’s ability to heal.
 PRP has been in clinical use since the 1990s.
 Many published randomized control trials (RCT) demonstrate both its effectiveness and safety for a range of injuries.
 These conditions include osteoarthritis, tendinopathies, and damaged vertebral discs.

 Many people know that platelets form a clot if there is a cut in the skin.
 However, platelets do more than form clots.
 They also start the body’s own repair process.
 When platelets activate to form a clot, they also release alpha granules, which have hundreds of chemical messengers in them that initiate and organize repair to the damaged tissue.